dioncodes/react-native-layout-margins/README.md

 # react-native-layout-margins

-A simple react native module that allows to query [layoutMargins](https://developer.apple.com/documentation/uikit/uiview/1622651-layoutmarginsguide) of a current root view according to the [iOS Layout Design Guides](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/adaptivity-and-layout/)
+A simple react native module for views that consider the iOS [layoutMargins](https://developer.apple.com/documentation/uikit/uiview/1622651-layoutmarginsguide) (including safe area insets).
+Supports two components for easy usage (`<ContentInsetView />` and `<ContentInsetFlatList />`) and a method for querying the margins of the current root view.

+Please read the [iOS Layout Design Guides](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/adaptivity-and-layout/) for more details on the layout margins.

 Based on [delightfulstudio/react-native-safe-area-insets](https://github.com/DelightfulStudio/react-native-safe-area-insets).